Characteristics, Types, and Functions of Electrolytic Capacitors

 What is a electrolytic capacitor?

-Non-polar (bipolar) electrolytic capacitors adopt a dual oxide film structure, which is similar to two polar electrolytic capacitors that are formed by connecting two negative electrodes.
-Their two electrodes are two metal plates (both with an oxide film).
-It is the electrolyte in the middle of the two sets of oxide films.
-Polarized electrolytic capacitors usually perform power filtering, decoupling, signal coupling, and time constant setting, and DC blocking in power circuits or intermediate and low-frequency circuits.
-Non-polar electrolytic capacitors are commonly used in audio frequency divider circuits, TVS correction circuits, and starter circuits for single-phase motors.
+Non-polar (bipolar) electrolytic capacitors adopt a dual oxide film structure, which is similar to two polar electrolytic capacitors that are formed by connecting two negative electrodes (cathodes).
+Their two electrodes are two metal plates (both with an oxide film), with the electrolyte in the middle of the two sets of oxide films.
+Polarized electrolytic capacitors are typically used for power filtering, decoupling, signal coupling, time constant setting, and DC blocking in power circuits or intermediate and low-frequency circuits.
+Non-polar electrolytic capacitors are commonly used in audio frequency divider circuits, television correction circuits, and starter circuits for single-phase motors.

 Catalog